 Delete the offending plugin to restore access to your site.

-Sometimes, theme updates are responsible for a site break.
+Theme updates can be responsible for a site break.
 Did you use a child theme to make code changes to your theme?
 If you made changes directly to your commercial or free theme, running an update will overwrite all of these changes.
 Never make code updates directly to your theme, unless it is a custom theme and you know what you are doing.
 Check out the Codex for more information on Child Themes.

 It may also be that your theme wasn’t prepared for the WordPress update.
 This process is similar to the plugin troubleshooting process.